opekope2/StaffMod/docs/items.md

 **Crown of King Orange** has 100% change of generating in the [treasure room](https://minecraft.wiki/w/Bastion_Remnant#Treasure_room) of a [Bastion Remnant](https://minecraft.wiki/w/Bastion_Remnant).
 [See related loot table](data.md#avm_staffloot_tablesadd_loot_poolchestsbastion_treasurejson).

+### Placing

+Crown of King Orange can be placed on the floor or walls as decoration, similar to a [skull](https://minecraft.wiki/w/Skull) block.

 ## Staff infusion smithing template

 **Staff infusion smithing template** is a [common](https://minecraft.wiki/w/Rarity#Tiers) item used to infuse a material into a faint staff, transforming it into a functioning staff.